fdessbesell/cursor-image-lite/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+This update fixes an issue where custom cursors were appearing on mobile devices.
+Update recommended for all users.

 = 1.0.2 =
 This update improves the support notice functionality, allowing users to dismiss it permanently or defer for 2 days.

-= 1.0.1 =
-This update fixes a fallback cursor issue.
-It is recommended for all users.
+No breaking changes.